 Flaws that allow these attacks to succeed are quite widespread and occur anywhere a web application uses input from a user within the output it generates without validating or encoding it.XSS vulnerability may be used by attackers to bypass access controls such as the same-origin policy.

 Here is a detailed infographic description of XSS attacks and XSS vulnerability from Barricade.
-Infographic will explain you about what is XSS attacks ? and how does it happen ?.
-It also explains different types of xss attacks.
+Infographic will explain to you what is XSS attacks? and how does it happen ?.
+It also explains the different types of XSS attacks.

 In Short : XSS Attacks

 - Data enters a Web application through an untrusted source, most frequently a web request.